marcboschmatas/partialling.out/.github/contributing.md

 # Contributing to partialling.out

 This outlines how to propose a change to partialling.out.
+In a stable state of development, with active subsequent development primarily in response to user feedback.
 For a detailed discussion on contributing to this and other tidyverse packages, please see the [development contributing guide](https://rstd.io/tidy-contrib) and our [code review principles](https://code-review.tidyverse.org/).

 ## Fixing typos